Board of Directors

 - Steve Baker – Treasurer, Finance Chair

-- Paul Brawner – Director
+- Paul Brawner – Membership Chair

-- Scott Coleman – Director
+- Scott Coleman – Finance Committee

-- Christopher Heritage – Development
+- Christopher Heritage – Development Committee

 - Bruce Kenyon – Music Advisory

-- Andrea Laguni – Director
+- Andrea Laguni – Scheduling and Logistics Chair

 - Rick Mauery – Development Chair

-- Holly Minniti – Director
+- Holly Minniti – Liaison to Community Outreach

 Douglas C. Wilson earned a Bachelor’s Degree in Choral Music at Michigan State University and a Masters in Music Performance (Organ) from Arizona State University.
 Mr. Wilson is retired from the Clark County School District, Las Vegas, Nevada, where he was an Elementary Music Specialist and an Elementary School Principal for 30 years.
 Doug also served as church musician/organist at Community Lutheran Church, Las Vegas for more than 26 years.
 He has performed organ recitals in California, Arizona, Nevada and Michigan.
 He was accompanist/assistant director of the Las Vegas Master Singers and Southern Nevada Musical Arts Society.